shaun-barnard/python/discord-llm-chatbot/README.md

 cd python
 ```

 ### 3. Enable the sparse-checkout feature and specify the folder you want to clone.
-In this case (llm-discord-chatbot):
+In our case (discord-llm-chatbot):
 ```bash
 git sparse-checkout set --no-cone discord-llm-chatbot
 ```